mspillman/gallop/README.md

 _GALLOP_ is a recently developed hybrid algorithm for crystal structure determination from powder diffraction data (SDPD), which combines fast local optimisation with a particle swarm optimiser.
 An introduction to the algorithm can be found in [this blog post]([https://mspillman.github.io/blog/gallop/pxrd/python/2021/10/30/Introduction-to-GALLOP.html](https://mspillman.github.io/blog/posts/2021-10-30-introduction-to-gallop.html)).
 We have also published [an article](https://pubs.rsc.org/en/content/articlelanding/2022/ce/d2ce00520d) showing how _GALLOP_ can be used to efficiently solve the conformations of rings.
 This is also covered in a [blog post](https://mspillman.github.io/blog/gallop/pxrd/python/restraints/2022/05/30/Restraints-for-rings-and-stereochemistry.html).

-This repository provides an implementation of _GALLOP_ that is capable of running on graphics processing units (GPUs) and tensor processing units (TPUs*).
+This repository provides an implementation of _GALLOP_ that is capable of running on graphics processing units (GPUs).
 The use of hardware accelerators provides significant performance advantages over CPU-based methods, allowing complex crystal structures to be solved rapidly.
+GALLOP has also been tested on TPUs, though at this point there is no significant advantage, and it entails some additional complexity.
+If you require TPU acceleration, please contact me for more information.

 Other software is required for PXRD data indexing and intensity extraction via Pawley refinement. _GALLOP_ currently accepts as input files produced by [_DASH_](https://github.com/ccdc-opensource/dash), [_GSAS-II_](https://subversion.xray.aps.anl.gov/trac/pyGSAS) and [_TOPAS_](http://www.topas-academic.net/) (experimental).
 Z-matrices of the molecular fragments of interest are also required, which can be automatically generated in the correct format using _DASH_.

 Once all data is prepared, _GALLOP_ can be used via a convenient browser-based GUI or as part of a Python program.

-\* instructions coming soon

 #### Video showing browser interface in use
 A video showing _GALLOP_ solving CT-DMF2 (42 degrees of freedom) in real time via the _GALLOP_ broswer-based interface is available in this short [YouTube video](https://www.youtube.com/watch?v=n0aovGUS4JU).